Skip to content

 Sun and Testosterone: Why natural light charges your male energy while the office and gym may slow it down

 In our previous articles, we revealed how the sun affects our skin, mood, DNA, and mitochondria.
-Today, we will focus on a topic that interests many men (and their partners!): testosterone.
-This key male hormone is responsible for strength, libido, energy, muscle mass, and overall vitality.
-What if we told you that the quality of light you are exposed to plays a crucial role in its production?
+Today, we will focus on a topic that interests many men (and their partners!): testosteroneThis key male hormone is responsible for strength, libido, energy, muscle mass, and overall vitality.

-At a time when we spend the vast majority of our time indoors – in offices under artificial lighting, or in gyms where bright LEDs replace daylight – it is important to understand the impact this has on our hormones.
+At a time when we spend the vast majority of our time indoors – in offices under artificial lighting, or in gyms where bright LEDs replace natural daylight – it is important to understand the impact this has on our hormones.

 Testosterone and the Sun: A Natural Synergy

-UV radiation, POMC, and direct hormonal stimulation.
+UV radiation, POMC, and direct hormonal stimulation

 Direct stimulation with red and infrared light, including targeted exposure.